kristianmandrup/cypher-query/Readme.md

   run() {
     // configure stategy if needed
-    // run filters in strategy filterTree on graph using api return this.strategy.run();
+    // run filters in strategy on graph using api return this.strategy.run();
   }
 }